ngs-docs/angus/jetstream/boot.md

 ## Name the project for yourself, click "create"

-Enter your name into the Project Name, and something simple like "UCSC" into the description.
+Enter your name into the Project Name, and something simple like "ANGUS" into the description.
 Then click 'create'.

 [![foo](images/login-6.thumb.png)(../_images/login-6.png)